 Value: 3.0 |

-Matfer-Bourgeat is a French company more than 200 years old known for top quality products.
-In addition to their copper cookware, they make carbon steel, cast iron, clad stainless, and specialty (unlined) copper products.
+Matfer-Bourgeat is a French company more than 200 years old.
+In addition to copper cookware, they make carbon steel, cast iron, clad stainless, and specialty (unlined) copper pieces.
 They also make several small kitchen tools.
 They've been selling in the US for about 30 years.

 Features